How does this medication work? What will it do for me?

 Monitoring calcium levels: If you are at risk for having high calcium levels, your doctor will advise you to do blood tests regularly to check your calcium levels.
 If calcium levels in your blood are high, your doctor may advise you to stop using this medication and monitor you until your calcium levels return to normal.

 Sun sensitivity: Calcitriol topical used alone does not cause cancer, but it may increase the risk of developing skin tumours caused by ultraviolet (UV) radiation.
 Limit your exposure to sunlight, tanning booths, and sun lamps.
-Use a sunscreen with at least a sun protection factor (SPF) of 15.
+Use a sunscreen with a sun protection factor (SPF) of at least 15.

 Use of medication: Calcitriol topical is for external use on the skin only.
 It is not to be used internally.
 Do not apply this medication to facial skin, eyes, or lips.
 This medication should also not be used for severe psoriasis that involves more than 35% of the body surface area.
 Certain medications can increase the absorption of calcitriol topical into the body, which can affect your blood calcium levels.
 Your doctor or pharmacist may advise you to avoid using these medications (see also, "What medications can interact with this medication?").